rockkingjy/OpenTracker/README.md

 --------------------------------
 For the environment settings and detailed procedures(with all the packages from the very beginning), refer to: [[My DeeplearningSettings](https://github.com/rockkingjy/DeepLearningSettings)].

+The only extra-package is: **Opencv3.x**(already installed if you follow the environment settings above).

-For trackers that use Deep features, you need to install [[caffe](https://github.com/rockkingjy/caffe)], and change the **makefile** according to your path.
+Of course, for trackers that use Deep features, you need to install [[caffe](https://github.com/rockkingjy/caffe)], and change the **makefile** according to your path.
 Compile of caffe refer to : [[Install caffe by makefile](https://github.com/rockkingjy/DeepLearningSettings/blob/master/caffe.md)].

 ## Run to compare all the trackers
 ```